 Resentment over the entire world seemingly being obsessed with something they don't care about

-When we're indifferent towards some aspect of socializing, but everyone else's lives seem to revolve around it, it's easy to see how after a few years you could develop a healthy dose of bitterness.
+When we're indifferent toward some aspect of socializing, but everyone else's lives seem to revolve around it, it's easy to see how after a few years you could develop a healthy dose of bitterness.
 You'd just get sick of hearing about it, and constantly getting the unspoken message that it's one of the most important things in the world, and that anyone who doesn't care about it has something wrong with them.
 Drinking and partying works as an example here too.